 High-technology industries using plastic deformation demand soundly-based economical decisions in manufacturing design and product testing, and the unified constitutive laws of plastic deformation give researchers aguideline to use in making these decisions.
 This book provides extensive guidance in low cost manufacturing without the loss of product quality.
 Each highly detailed chapter of Unified Constitutive Laws of Plastic Deformation focuses on a distinct set of defining equations.
 Topics covered include anisotropic and viscoplastic flow, and the overall kinetics and thermodynamics of deformation.
 This important book deals with a prime topic in materials science and engineering, and will be of great use toboth researchers and graduate students.

-The audience for this book includes materials researchers involved in processing, manufacturing, and design studies; test engineers; university, institutional, and industrial libraries; and graduate students in materials science, mechanical, and industrial engineering, especially in materials, manufacturing, and design courses.
+Materials researchers involved in processing, manufacturing, and design studies; test engineers; university, institutional, and industrial libraries; and graduate students in materials science, mechanical, and industrial engineering, especially in materials, manufacturing, and design courses.

-Published: May 1996
+- 23rd May 1996

 - Academic Press

 - eBook ISBN: